ilcardella/TradingMate/README.md

 - Visit AlphaVantage website: `https://www.alphavantage.co`
 - Request a free api key
-- Insert these info in a file called `.credentials` in `$HOME/.TradingMate/data`
+- Insert these info in a file called `.credentials` in `/opt/TradingMate/data`
     ```
-    touch $HOME/.TradingMate/data/.credentials
+    touch /opt/TradingMate/data/.credentials
     ```

     This must be in json format and contain:
     ```
     {
-    "av_api_key": "apiKey"
+        "av_api_key": "key_from_alphavantage"
     }
     ```

 - Revoke permissions to read the file by others

     ```
-    cd $HOME/.TradingMate/data
-    sudo chmod 600 .credentials
+    sudo chmod 600 /opt/TradingMate/data/.credentials
     ```

 ### Configuration file

-The `config.json` file is in the `$HOME/.TradingMate/config` folder and it contains several parameters to personalise how TradingMate works.
+The `config.json` file is in the `/opt/TradingMate/config` folder and it contains several parameters to personalise how TradingMate works.
 These are the descriptions of each parameter:

 - **trading_logs**: The absolute path of the trading logs to automatically load on startup